Atrix256/RandomCode/WebGLPBR/Readme.txt

 * drop down menu for texture slots, with one main drop down for "presets" for the materials.
  * Yes get rid of untextured shader permutations after this and just use white textures etc?
   * or allow untextured still

+* blog post on diffuse IBL at this point, with screenshots?
+ * maybe save it for later when you understand the whole picture better.

+? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light.

+* the PBR images you have are gigantic, at 9MB a pop.
+Can you find some smaller ones?
+Or do they need to be this huge?
+Could be affecting perf.
+ * maybe shrink em down to whatever you can get away with

 ===== LATER =====